bremser/favorites-with-cache/readme.md

 Favorites is a WordPress plugin designed for end users and theme developers.
 It provides an easy-to-use API for adding favorite button functionality to any post type.

+This fork uses local caching to store user favorites for up to 1hr (deleting the cache if a favorite is add/removed), this is added in an effort to reduce admin-ajax calls when there is heavy logged-in user traffic.

 The plugin name is “Favorites,” but the button text is customizable.
 It can provide a way to save favorites, likes, bookmarks, or any other similar types of data.

 ### Demo